Playground Safety: What Parents Should Know

 Once your child is safe and treated, here is what I would recommend:

-1. Document the scene.
 Take photos of the equipment, the surface, the area around it.
 If something is broken or looks wrong, photograph it.
 Do this the same day if possible, because things get repaired, replaced, or cleaned up.

-2. Report the injury.
 If it is a public park, report it to the city or parks department.
 If it is a private facility, report it to the property manager.
 Ask for a copy of the incident report.
 If they do not create one, send a written notice (email works) documenting what happened, when, and where.

-3. Keep medical records.
 Every visit, every diagnosis, every follow-up.
 If your child sees a pediatrician, urgent care, or emergency room, keep that documentation organized from the start.

-4. Note what you saw.
 Write down what happened while it is fresh.
 What was your child doing?
 What did the equipment look like?
 Were there other witnesses?
 Were there any signs posted about equipment being out of order?

-5. Do not sign anything from the property owner.
 If a property manager or insurance company contacts you with paperwork, do not sign it before consulting an attorney.
 Early releases and statements can affect your ability to pursue a claim later.

-6. Talk to an attorney if the injury is serious.
 Not every playground scrape needs a lawyer.
 But if your child needed emergency care, had a fracture, needed surgery, or has ongoing symptoms, it is worth a conversation.
-Most personal injury attorneys offer free consultations, and the conversation itself costs you nothing.
+Our personal injury attorneys offer free consultations, and the conversation itself costs you nothing.

 Summer means more time outside.
 More parks, more pools, more playgrounds, more camps.
 That is a good thing.
 Kids should be outside.
 They should be climbing and running and doing all the things kids do.